touraye/under-doz/101-programming/L102-getting-to-programming.md

 #### Logical Error

-This kind of error will not prevent the program from executing rather the program will output what was intended the programmer. example a programmer writes a program to add two number instead of put `+` the programmer use `*` operator.
+This kind of error will not prevent the program from executing rather the program will not output what was intended by the programmer. example a programmer writes a program to add two number instead of put `+` the programmer use `*` operator.
 This kind of error is very hard to detect especially in a large program.

 #### Runtime Error